-If you’re looking for a quick and easy craft to help toddlers and preschoolers develop their fine motor skills, Fruit Loops ornaments are about as simple as it gets.
+If you’re looking for a quick and easy craft to help toddlers and preschoolers develop their fine motor skills, these Fruit Loops ornaments are about as simple as it gets.
 It can double as a Christmas Tree ornament and an homemade bird feeder your kids can hang in the garden.

 Last year, I wrote a round-up called 12 Fine Motor Ornaments for preschoolers.

 We’ll be adding today’s Fruit Loop ornaments to that round-up because it’s particularly good for fine motor development.
 I didn’t even have ornaments in mind when we began this activity.
 I thought we’d just have a little bit of fine motor fun, and use up some stale cereal.

 It wasn’t until we were finished our activity that I realized we could turn our little Fruit Loop threading project into ornaments!

 Grab a box of cereal, and some pipe cleaners, and I’ll show you what we were up to.

 For our fine motor Fruit Loops ornaments, you’ll need:

 - pipe cleaners

 - fruit loops